yeasin2002/promptsu/apps/doc/content/docs/deeploy/docker-doc.md

+---
+title: Docker Production Deployment Guide
+description: Complete guide for deploying your full-stack TypeScript application to a VPS using Docker.
+---

 <!-- this is a primary markdown file: created with the help of AI  -->

-# Docker Production Deployment Guide

-Complete guide for deploying your full-stack TypeScript application to a VPS using Docker.

 ## 📋 Prerequisites